kannavdhawan/NLP-pipeline-Amazon-Food-Reviews/A2_classification/README.md

 __________________________________________________________
 ### Validation set Accuracy:
     Hyperparameter tuning with best resulted hyperparameter(alpha), alpha: additive smoothing to supress the effect of rare words.
     For instance:
-    If there is only 1 spam email out of 20 emails in the training set, then without having significant additive smoothing, model will classify the test data/emails as spam if that word contributing to real spam email is there in any of the email.
+    If there is only 1 neg review out of 20 reviews in the training set, then without having significant additive smoothing, model will classify the test data as negative if that word contributing to negative review is there in any of the rveiew.

 | stopwords Removed  | Text features | Accuracy(Val set) |  alpha(Best) |
 | ------------------ | ------------- |-------------------|--------------|